bhodrolok/unidbms/README.md

 A simple yet functional university database application created using MySQL and PHP.

-This project will produce a database that will help university administrations keep a record of student information such as grades and contact information.
+This project will produce a database that will help university administrations keep a record of student information such as grades and basic information.

 Done for course: CPSC 471 - Fall 2020.

 //Usage instructions:
-Very helpful to have XAMPP (https://www.apachefriends.org/index.html) or MAMP(https://www.mamp.info/en/windows/) installed in your device.
+Very helpful to have a server solutions stack such as: XAMPP (https://www.apachefriends.org/index.html) or MAMP(https://www.mamp.info/en/windows/) installed in your device.

 Make sure the get the source code from the latest branch(Master).